abhisheksoni1/2026_Closed-loop-Human-AI-driven-optimization-of-geological-hydrogen-production/Code/Data_analysis_code/README.md

 # Geological Hydrogen Optimization - Data Visualization

-The Python script in coollab provides a comprehensive suite of visualization tools to support the analysis and interpretation of data from closed-loop optimization experiments on geological hydrogen production.
+The Python script in collab provides a comprehensive suite of visualization tools to support the analysis and interpretation of data from closed-loop optimization experiments on geological hydrogen production.
 It generates publication-quality plots used in the manuscript titled:

 "Closed-loop, Human-AI-driven-optimization-of-geological-hydrogen-production."